melezhik/outthentic-dsl/README.md

 * parses check file line by line
 * creates and then _executes_ outthentic entry represented by parsed line(s)
-* execution of entry results in one of three :
+* execution of entry results in one of three things:
     * validation stdout against check expression - if entry is check expression one
     * generating new outhentic entries - if entry is generator one
     * execution of perl code - if entry is perl expression one

 # Outthentic entries

 Outhentic DSL comprises following basic entities, listed at pretty arbitrary order:

 * check expressions:
     * plain strings
     * regular expressions
     * text blocks
     * within expressions